The Battle of Gettysburg

-On the second day of battle, the Union defended a fishhook-shaped range of hills and ridges south of Gettysburg with around 90,000 soldiers.
-Confederates essentially wrapped around the Union position with 70,000 soldiers.
-On the afternoon of July 2, Lee launched a heavy assault on the Union left flank, and fierce fighting raged at Devil's Den, Little Round Top, the Wheatfield, the Peach Orchard and Cemetery Ridge.
-On the Union right, demonstrations escalated into full-scale assaults on Culp’s Hill and East Cemetery Hill.
-Although the Confederates gained ground, the Union defenders still held strong positions by the end of the day.
+On the second day of battle, the Union defended a fishhook-shaped range of hills and ridges south of Gettysburg with soldiers from the remaining five infantry corps.
+The Confederates wrapped around the Union position in a longer line.
+On the afternoon of July 2, Lee launched a heavy assault commanded by Lieut.
+Gen. James Longstreet on the Union left flank.
+Fierce fighting raged at Devil's Den, Little Round Top, the Wheatfield, the Peach Orchard and Cemetery Ridge as Longstreet’s men closed in on the Union position.
+Using their shorter interior lines, Union II Corps commander Maj.
+Gen. Winfield S. Hancock and others moved reinforcements quickly to where they were needed to blunt Confederate advances.
+On the Federal right, Confederate demonstrations escalated into full-scale assaults on East Cemetery Hill and Culp’s Hill.
+Although the Confederates gained ground on both ends of their line, the Union defenders still held strong positions as darkness fell on the battlefield.

-On July 3, fighting resumed on Culp's Hill, and cavalry battles raged to the east and south, but the main event was a dramatic infantry assault by 12,000 Confederates against the center of the Union line on Cemetery Ridge--Pickett's Charge.
-The charge was repulsed by Union rifle and artillery fire, at great losses to the Confederate army.
-Lee led his army on a torturous retreat back to Virginia.
-As many as 51,000 soldiers from both armies were killed, wounded, captured or missing in the three-day battle.
-Four months after the battle, President Lincoln used the dedication ceremony for Gettysburg's Soldiers National Cemetery to honor the fallen Union soldiers and redefine the purpose of the war in his historic Gettysburg Address.
+As many as 51,000 soldiers from both armies were killed, wounded, captured or missing in the three-day battle; the bloodiest single battle of the war.
+Four months later, President Lincoln used the dedication ceremony at the Gettysburg's Soldiers National Cemetery to honor the fallen Union soldiers and to redefine the purpose of the war in his historic Gettysburg Address.